SquidDev-CC/plethora/modules.md

 ![](images/manipulator-with.png "A manipulator with the module inserted")

-No we've got the module in there, let's start doing some things with it.
-Fire up a Lua console and wrap the manipulator:
+Now that we've got the module in there, let's start doing some things with it.
+Fire up a Lua console and wrap the
+manipulator:

 ```lua
 manip = peripheral.wrap("left")